A Living Memorial

 The bill passed in December 1974 and President Gerald Ford signed the Act of Congress on January 4, 1975.
 The Act authorized the Foundation to “award scholarships to persons who demonstrate outstanding potential for and who plan to pursue a career in public service,” and to conduct a nationwide competition to select Truman scholars.
 The Foundation awarded its first Scholarships in the 1977-78 academic year.

 While the details have changed over time, the Scholarship remains proudly bound to the vision of its founding Board of Trustees.
 Each year hundreds of college juniors compete for roughly 60 awards.
 The rigorous selection process requires that good candidates have a strong record of public service, as well as a policy proposal that addresses a particular issue in society.
-Firmly rooted in President Truman's belief that education promotes the general welfare of our country, the Truman Scholarship remains committed to encouraging future “change-agents” of America.
-Many of those chosen as scholars go on to serve in public office, as public defenders, leaders of non-profit organizations, and educators.
+Firmly rooted in President Truman's belief that education promotes the general welfare of our country, the Truman Scholarship remains committed to supporting and encouraging the future of public service leadership in the United States.
+Many of those chosen as scholars go on to serve in public office, as prosecutors and public defenders, as leaders of non-profit organizations, and as educators.

 Remarkably, President Truman did not hold a college degree, though he certainly grasped a worldly education.
 He once said, “…Ignorance and its hand-maidens—prejudice, intolerance, suspicion of our fellow man—breed dictators and breed wars.”
 The self-awareness and sincerity required of Truman Scholars, along with their education that the Foundation supports, eases the edge of ignorance that pervades our tumultuous world.
 Perhaps what is most important about President Truman's living memorial is that it continues to grow each year.